mpenning/ciscoconfparse/README.rst

 - If you're having problems with general python issues, consider searching for a solution on `Stack Overflow`_.
 If you can't find a solution for your problem or need more help, you can `ask a question`_.
 - If you're having problems with your Cisco devices, you can open a case with `Cisco TAC`_; if you prefer crowd-sourcing, you can ask on the Stack Exchange `Network Engineering`_ site.

-If you like slack, we also have a `ciscoconfparse NetworkToCode slack channel`_, where new releases are announced.
+If you like slack, we also have a `ciscoconfparse NetworkToCode slack channel`_, where ideas, problems and releases are discussed.

 .. _Unit-Tests: